shsagir/play-area-sync/docs/migrate-old-to-uni.md

 ### Git only

 Double check your `.gitignore` file.
 Make sure that it does *NOT* contain `composer.lock` or `composer.json`, if you are working with Composer.
-When you are confident it looks alright, just push to your new Universal App's remote:
+When you are confident that all looks alright, just push to your new Universal App's remote:

 ```bash
 $ git push -u fortrabbit2 master